ShinobuAmasaki/uint-fortran/README.md

-# Unsigned Integer in Fortran Interoperable with C
+# uint-fortran — Unsigned Integer in Fortran Interoperable with C
 In Fortran, handling unsigned integers that are interoperable with C can be a bit troublesome, as Fortran natively does not contain unsigned integer types.
 However, with the `uint-fortran` package, you can work with unsigned integer seemlessly.